kwongtn/UTeM-R.Programming_Stat.Proj./Code_Report.md

     > [1] 0.1866667
     > ```

-  - The probability that the phone is branded `'Samsung'` and `'Apple'` ` Probably is an error in question `
+  - The probability that the phone is branded `'Samsung'` and `'Apple'`
+    ```
+    It is impossible to find a phone that is both branded "Samsung" and "Apple", therefore the probability is 0.
+    ```

   - The probability that a phone is branded `'Xiaomi'` or have `good` condition
     ```